 This Florence County Land and Water Resource Management Plan was developed to assist agencies that manage land, to protect and improve soil and water resources in Florence County.
-Goals established in the plan will help guide resource agency initiatives from 2022 through 2026 with state approval to seek extension to 2031.
+Goals established in the plan will help guide resource agency initiatives from 2022 through 2031 with a review at 5-years.
 This plan also provides the basis for funding those initiatives from various private, local, state, and federal sources.
-Used as a tool to guide and coordinate a variety of agencies and programs, the Florence County Land and Water Resource Plan Management plan will help to streamline decision-making and program administration.
+Used as a tool to guide and coordinate a variety of agencies and programs, the Florence County Land and Water Resource Management Plan will help to streamline decision-making and program administration.